obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 ### Line breaks

-By default in Obsidian, pressing `Enter` once will create a new line in your note.
-To insert a line break **within** a paragraph (without creating a new paragraph), you can either:
+By default in Obsidian, pressing `Enter` once will create a new line in your note, but this is treated as a *continuation* of the same paragraph in the rendered output, following typical Markdown behavior.
+To insert a line break *within* a paragraph without starting a new paragraph, you can either:

 - Add **two spaces** at the end of a line before pressing `Enter`, or
 - Use the shortcut `Shift + Enter` to directly insert a line break.

+> [!question]- Why don't multiple `Enter` presses create more line breaks in reading view?
+> In Markdown, a single `Enter` is ignored, and multiple consecutive `Enter` presses result in just one new paragraph.
+This behavior aligns with Markdown’s soft wrap rule, where extra blank lines do not generate additional line breaks or paragraphs—they are collapsed into a single paragraph break.
+This is how Markdown handles text by default, ensuring that paragraphs flow naturally without unexpected breaks​.

 Obsidian includes a **Strict Line Breaks** setting, which makes Obsidian follow the standard Markdown specification for line breaks.